Parque das Ruínas

-The site was the residence of Belle Époque art mecenas Laurinda Santos Lobo, who invited intellectuals and artists to her mansion in the early 20th century.
+The site was the residence of Belle Époque socialite and arts patron Laurinda Santos Lobo who, in the early 20th century, invited intellectuals and artists to her mansion for concerts and social events.
 In 1993, after 40 years of abandonment, Rio de Janeiro's state government purchased the site and organized an architectural contest.
-In 1997 the former hotel was transformed into a cultural center, designed after the winning project of architect Ernani Freire, who kept the structure of the ruins and added a contemporary look.
+In 1997 the former hotel was transformed into a cultural center, designed after the winning project of architect Ernani Freire and Sonia Lopes, who kept the structure of the ruins and added a contemporary look.
 Today the site offers a variety of cultural events.

 The Parque das Ruínas offers a unique panoramic view of Rio de Janeiro, with a broad view of Guanabara Bay from one side and the Centro from the other side.
+It is located adjacent to the Museu da Chácara do Céu, the former residence of businessman, collector, and patron Raymundo Ottoni de Castro Maya.